SIGN UP & ABOUT SARC:

 – 9 Wondrous Novels by South Asian Writers (September 28th, 2019)

-When I saw Fannatality’s announcement of SARC 2020, I thought it was a brilliant way to encourage people to read more South-Asian books in 2020, regardless if you’re South-Asian-identifying or not.
+When I saw Fanna’s announcement about SARC 2020, I thought it was a brilliant way to encourage people to read more South-Asian books in 2020, regardless if you’re South Asian-identifying or not.
 Within the last 3 years, I’ve seen so many more South-Asian books on GoodReads and at my local bookstores.
 Representation is so meaningful; I remember the first time I read The Conch Bearer by Chitra Banerjee Divakaruni and The Namesake by Jhumpa Lahiri when I was younger and how these books shaped my experience as a reader and writer.
 I saw the food I eat, the family dynamics, the complexity of existence, and elements of my culture captured on the page.

 Want to get started right away?
 Read my post on 9 Wondrous Books by South Asian Writers to get some inspiration! -S.A.